AlirezaHPC/365-examples-from-JavaScript/README.md

 144: A program that reads the base and height of a triangle calculates the area of a triangle using two methods of the same name.
 The area of a triangle is equal to the rule multiplied by half the height.
 In addition, height and rule can be two integers or two decimal numbers.

-145: A program that reads the length and width of a rectangle calculates the area of a rectangle using two methods of the same name.
+145: A program that reads the length and width of a rectangle calculates the area of a rectangle using method

 146: A program that reads the length of a square calculates the area of a square using a method.
   147: A program that reads the radius of a circle calculates the area of a circle using a method.